 - SRS precisely focuses radiation around the spinal tumor from different angles, allowing us to deliver a large radiation dose to the tumor with less damage to nearby healthy spinal tissue.
 SRS modulates the intensity of the radiation beams, sparing the surrounding spinal tissue from significant doses of radiation.

-- Because of its precision, SRS may be an option for individuals who have received previous radiation, as SRS can avoid previously treated areas.
+- Because of its precision, SRS may be an option for individuals who have received previous radiation, because SRS may be used to avoid previously treated areas.

 Helping you maintain your quality of life

 Your care team anticipates and proactively manages the side effects of spinal cancer radiation therapy.
-Before, during and after your SRS treatment, you’ll receive integrative oncology services designed to keep you strong, reduce the side effects of radiation and promote your overall well-being.
+Before, during and after your SRS treatment, you’ll receive supportive care services designed to keep you strong, reduce the side effects of radiation and promote your overall well-being.

 What is SRS?

-Stereotactic radiosurgery (SRS), also called stereotactic radiation therapy (SRT), delivers high doses of radiation to tumors with great precision.
+Stereotactic radiosurgery (SRS), also called stereotactic radiation therapy (SRT), delivers high doses of radiation to tumors with greater precision.